vouched/vouched-ios/README.md

 ### VouchedCameraHelper

 The `VouchedCameraHelper` simplifies camera integration and optimizes it for identity document or face capture.
 It configures the camera capture session (inputs, outputs, focus, etc.) and provides callbacks for detection results.
+Note that for newer Pro iPhones, the camera helper will attempt to use the extra wide lens, to increase the chance of capture success.

 #### Initialization